xfarawayx/acm-template/README.md

 # acm-template
-Some useful C++ algorithm templates for ACM.
+Some useful C++ algorithm templates for ACM, including a program for PDF generating and a TeX template.
+You can generate PDF file by execute `gen.exe`.